cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/transferring-data-from-biom-into-microbiomestat.md

 * **treefilename** (Optional): The file path to your phylogenetic tree.
 * **parseFunction** (Optional): A user-defined function to interpret the taxonomy from the BIOM file metadata.

-With the conversion complete, the data is now ready to be analyzed using the various tools provided by MicrobiomeStat.